TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 <div class="lesson-note lesson-note--tip" markdown=1>

-GitHub has a 72-character limit so we recommend keeping your commits' subject to within this amount.
+GitHub has a 72-character limit, so we recommend keeping your commit's subject within this amount.

 </div>